 These poppets, the Lucky Betty, Billy and Bobby dolls, are very small (usually 6" to 10" tall) and have loose, freewheeling embroidery on one or both sides.
 The base fabric is raw silk for the embroidered sides, with vintage cottons used for those with unembroidered backs.
 They are generally quite simple.
-I have made dozens of them over the years as gifts for friends and for sale.
+I have made quite a few of them over the years as gifts for friends and for sale.
 They are generally in the $85 to $120 price range.
 This is a representative sample.

 Please note: These are most definately not dolls for children (unless you are having your second childhood!)
 Traditionally, poppets have been used for magical purposes, however, I have put my own little spell on them so that they will not work towards negative ends.
 Behave yourselves, People!!